mslinn/web3j-scala/README.md

  - `DemoTransaction` - Demonstrates enhanced support beyond what Web3J provides for working with Ethereum wallet files and Ethereum client admin commands for sending transactions.

-The demo script help message appears if you do not specify any arguments:
+The `bin/demo` script help message appears if you do not specify any arguments:
 ```
 $ bin/demo
 This script can run some or all of the web3j-scala demo programs.
 An Ethereum client must be running before any of these demos will work.
 If you have installed a recent version of the geth Ethereum client, run it as follows:

   bin/runGeth

 Once geth is running, run a demo programs by typing the following into another console: